ninoseki/mihari/docs/rule.md

 `queries` is a list of queries/analyzers.
 See [Analyzers](./analyzers/index.md) to know details of each analyzer.

+!!! note

+  `analyzer: censys` now accepts `options.version` to select the API backend.
+See [Censys Search API (Version 2)](./analyzers/censys.md) or [Censys Platform API (Version 3)](./analyzers/censys_v3.md) for credential details.
+Use `3` for the Platform API (PAT/organization ID) or rely on the default `2` for the legacy Search API if you still need it.
+A warning is emitted when the default is used so you know to migrate.

 ### Enrichers

 `enrichers` is a list of enrichers.